lude-bri/Minishell_42/README.md

 | Environment | Dynamic modification and inheritance of environment variables.|
 | Error and syntax handling | Custom parsing logic with error checking for unclosed quotes, bad pipes, etc. |
 | Signals | Robust reaction to keyboard input (e.g., stopping heredocs with `Ctrl+C`).|

+## <a name="#index-1">2.3.
+Why a Minishell anyways?</a>

+The significance of implementing a shell like Minishell lies in its unique ability to bridge the gap between abstract systems theory and practical programming experience.
+While many programming projects focus on user-facing features or algorithms, a shell forces the developer to work directly at the boundary between user and operating system — a critical frontier in software development.

+By developing a shell from scratch, students gain firsthand experience with the fundamental building blocks of modern computing.
+They do not rely on abstraction layers or frameworks but instead must engage directly with system calls, process management, memory handling, and file descriptors.
+This interaction fosters a deeper understanding of how operating systems function internally and how user-level applications interact with the kernel.

+Moreover, the shell serves as an ideal case study in the design of interpreters.
+The task of reading user input, parsing it into tokens, building a syntax tree, handling edge cases like quoted strings or redirection syntax, and finally executing it mirrors the same design challenges found in compilers and interpreters for programming languages.
+The student effectively builds a real-world language interpreter, albeit for a shell-like syntax.

+Additionally, the project cultivates a mindset of defensive programming and error awareness.
+Unlike academic exercises with clean inputs, shell interaction involves unpredictable user input, nested command structures, and asynchronous events like signals or system interruptions.
+Handling these gracefully requires careful planning, robust logic, and a mature approach to software architecture.

+In essence, Minishell is important because it brings together critical topics — systems programming, process control, parsing, execution, and user experience — into one cohesive and challenging project.
+It encourages autonomy, resilience, and craftsmanship, all while producing something that is both educational and fundamentally useful.

+Writing a shell is a rite of passage in systems programming.
+By following a textbook-style layout, this implementation of minishell aims not only to provide functionality but also to tell a story — one that goes from user input to forked processes, redirections, and execution.

+This project is an excellent resource for anyone wishing to understand how the shell works under the hood — and how the operating system responds to it.
+Whether you're a beginner or an experienced developer, there's something to learn at every chapter.

+## <a name="#index-1">Sources</a>

+* Aho, A. V., et al. (2006).
+Compilers: Principles, Techniques, and Tools.
+Pearson.
+* Bourne, S. R. (1978).
+The Unix Shell.
+Bell System Technical Journal.
+* Bryant, R. E., & O'Hallaron, D. R. (2015).
+Computer Systems: A Programmer's Perspective.
+Pearson
+* Debian Wiki.
+(2023).
+Dash as /bin/sh. https://wiki.debian.org/DashAsBinSh
+* Falco, R. (2015).
+Oh-My-Zsh: A Community-Driven Framework.
+GitHub.
+* Fox, B., & Ramey, C. (1994).
+Bash Reference Manual.
+GNU Press.
+* IEEE Std 1003.1.
+(2018). *POSIX.1-2017: Standard for Information Technology*.
+IEEE.
+* Kerrisk, M. (2010).
+The Linux Programming Interface.
+No Starch Press.
+* Ritchie, D. M., & Thompson, K. (1974).
+The UNIX Time-Sharing System.
+CACM.
+* Robbins, A. (2021).
+Bash Pocket Reference.
+O’Reilly.
+* Snover, J. (2017).
+PowerShell: Unix’s Successor?.
+Microsoft DevBlogs.
+* Stevens, W. R., & Rago, S. A. (2013).
+Advanced Programming in the Unix Environment.
+Addison-Wesley.
+* Tanenbaum, A. S., & Bos, H. (2015).
+Modern Operating Systems.
+Pearson.

 # Usage